Fishing from the Yacht Club Jetty at Picton – Berley brings in the fish!

 Picton at the head of Queen Charlotte Sound

-For an angler who grew up in Christchurch I am always amazed at just how big the difference is between sea fishing around the country.
-Surfcasting around Christchurch we would catch a lot of dogfish especially over winter.
+For an angler who grew up in Christchurch, I am always amazed at just how big the difference is between sea fishing around the country.
+Surfcasting around Christchurch we would catch a lot of dogfish, especially over winter.
 Other species typically caught are school shark, red cod, spotties, yellow-eyed mullet and kahawai.
-I am happy to report that the later have been more prevalent around Canterbury over the last couple of years.
-However this is a story about fishing somewhere a bit different; the place being the little yacht club jetty in Picton Harbour.
+I am happy to report that the later has been more prevalent around Canterbury over the last couple of years.
+However, this is a story about fishing somewhere a bit different; the place being the little yacht club jetty in Picton Harbour.
 It was late May on a fine but overcast afternoon.

 I was fishing with a mate from the jetty in Picton at the top of the South Island.
 We were trying out luck directly opposite the ferry terminal.
 The top few hours of the tide is the best time to fish what would otherwise be water only a few metres deep.
 Berley is a must when fishing from a jetty or wharf as it brings a constant stream of fish to your fishing position.

 Another tip is to fish with quite small hooks.
-You can often catch a big fish on a small hook; but it is much harder to catch a small fish on a big hook.
+You can often catch a big fish on a small hook, but it is much harder to catch a small fish on a big hook.
 If your hooks are too big you only end up feeding the fish instead of catching them.
 I fish with either size 8 Black Magic fly hooks or size 1/0 chemically sharpened suicide hooks.
 If you don’t often fish with hooks this small you will be surprised at just how effective they can be.
 Small hooks will definitely catch far more fish.
 Keep in mind also that when fishing in the Marlborough Sounds you are only permitted to fish with a two hook rig.

 Our first step when arriving at the jetty was to get a berley slick going.
 I do this by using two 20 litre buckets.
 One is used as a mixing tank.
 And the second bucket is used to top up the first.
 Tying a length of rope to the handle of the second bucket makes it easier to lower it up and down to the water for refilling.

-Into the first bucket goes a big frozen lump of fish scrapes from a previous fishing expedition.
-This might comprise the heads, frames, and guts from several kahawai, together with half a loaf of frozen stale bread, a few mussels, or what ever else fishy I can find in the freezer.
-After topping up the bucket with sea water I give it a stir with a stick brought along for the purpose.
+Into the first bucket goes a big frozen lump of fish scraps from a previous fishing expedition.
+This might comprise the heads, frames, and guts from several kahawai, together with half a loaf of frozen stale bread, a few mussels, or whatever else fishy I can find in the freezer.
+After topping up the bucket with seawater I give it a stir with a stick brought along for the purpose.

 This berley mixture is then tossed in cupfuls onto the surface of the water close to the jetty.
 The idea is to keep up a steady scattering of berley every minute or two in order to attract any fish that might be in the area.
 Fish your hooks close to the berley.
 In makes no sense to get a berley slick going and then cast out a long way from it.
 Later when the fishing heats up it is easy to forget all about the berley.
 It is best to assign someone to the job of tossing the berley across the water’s surface, topping up the bucket with more water, and giving the mixture the odd stir.